 As I flew into JFK last year, I found my self enthralled by a bright blue and orange sunset.
 Our plane neared to reveal the outline of high-rises decorated with yellow blinking city lights.
 I caught myself thinking of the Twin Towers.
 No longer existing as the amazing structures they were.
 Once the tallest buildings in the world at 1,368 feet (417 m).
 Proudly standing together in tandem, sometimes pictured with the Statue of Liberty which stands at our shores to greet you.

 Remembering the people and the memorial that rests in their place.
 This was the last picture I took as our plane approached.
-Heavyhearted, I put my camera away.
+Feeling heavyhearted, I put my camera away.

 I’m not sure if I realized in the past 20 years, up until now, how much 9/11 has affected me, especially in most recent circumstances.
 The deep sensitivity and fresh memories of my own personal experiences, which could fill volumes, is still there.

 In fact it wasn’t until this summer when I finally picked up a book, a fictional one at that, where the main theme included detailed events of 9/11.
-Nonfiction yes, but for some reason it was the fictional accounts in the descriptions of books I would subconsciously pass up.
-I had more uneasiness in picking up The Devil’s Hand by Jack Carr than I did The Afghanistan Papers: A Secret History of the War
+Nonfiction maybe yes, but even more so for some reason it was the fictional accounts in the descriptions of books I would subconsciously pass up straightaway.
+I had more uneasiness in picking up The Devil’s Hand by Jack Carr than I did The Afghanistan Papers: A Secret History of the War by Craig Whitlock.

 In remembrance of 9/11, I am reminded of that unifying spirit.
 And also a spirit that is not of fear.
 I’ve met amazing, brave, kind people who are still actively battling with all sorts of issues resulting from the tragic events.
 Even ones who are eager to learn, who are touched by experiences they never lived through.
 Inspiring others in the process.
 Remembering with them the lives we lost that day and the ones lost to the aftermath.

 I remember the honor and sacrifice of those who served.
-Willing hands of passersby, first responders, active duty military soldiers, veterans, families and friends alike.
+Willing hands of passersby, first responders, active duty military soldiers, veterans, many in both my family and friend circles alike.

-All who fought for our freedom and safety.
+All who rescued and fought for our freedom and safety.